hegdenischay/GoodbyeBigFive/README.md

+## Linux port

+Depends on `ipset` and `iptables`.
+Ensure that both of them work.
+The port just sorta works, I'm going to work on it to ensure redundant rules don't start piling up.

 [![N|Solid](https://i.kinja-img.com/gawker-media/image/upload/c_fill,fl_progressive,g_center,h_180,q_80,w_320/rdxcnz0ban3vivfm8ect.png)]()
 # Thwarting Tech Giants
 Amazon, Facebook, Google, Microsoft, and Apple move more money than many medium sized nations.
 Their extraordinary profits are won through extraordinary reach - this is not a secret.
 That a few companies are afforded unprecedented and shamefully unregulated access into our homes is now an unremarkable fact of living with tiny computers everywhere.